HSBC Finance Corporation - Corporate Governance | HSBC

 In accordance with the Bylaws of the Corporation, the size of the Board shall consist of the number of Directors established by the Board from time to time.
 The Chairman and the CEO of the Corporation shall also be Directors of the Corporation.
-A majority of the non-executive Directors should be active or retired senior executives (or the equivalent) of other large companies, educational institutions, governmental agencies, service providers or non-profit organizations.
+A majority of the Board shall be non-executive Directors who are active or retired senior executives (or the equivalent) of other large companies, educational institutions, governmental agencies, service providers or non-profit organizations.

 Each non-executive Director will be appointed for an initial three-year term subject to re-election by the shareholder as deemed appropriate.
 Upon completion of a second three-year term, Directors may serve an additional three-year term at the invitation of the Board after a review of whether there are relationships or circumstances which are likely to affect, or could appear to affect, the Director's independent judgment.
 Thereafter, the Director may serve further one-year terms at the invitation of the Board after a thorough review of the Director's continued independence.

-Appointments shall expire at the third annual meeting following the date of the appointment or election by the shareholder to the third or first shareholder meeting, as applicable, following the appointment or election.
+Appointments shall expire at the third annual meeting following the date of the appointment or election by the shareholder, or the Board as applicable.